Aiming for Moral Mediocrity

 From the inside, it might seem like you are aiming for B+.
 The average person might sincerely judge that that’s their moral target.
 However, rather than interpreting such self-assessments at face value, we should look at how people actually steer.
 If my conjecture is right, then most people, most of the time, wiggle and veer toward mediocrity.

-Several months ago, I emailed the famous ethicist about his B+ remark.
+About a year ago, I emailed the famous ethicist about his B+ remark.
 It had stuck in my mind, and I wanted his permission to quote him by name.
 He didn’t remember having made that remark, and he denied that that was his view.
 He is not, he said, aiming merely for a moral B+.
 It must have been the chardonnay speaking.

 Part Two: The Normative Thesis

 7. The Moral Mediocrity of Being Morally Mediocre.

 My normative thesis is that it’s morally mediocre to aim to be morally mediocre.
 Or to phrase it in a less tautologous-sounding way: It’s somewhat bad but also somewhat good to try to calibrate yourself so that you behave in ways that are overall morally similar to your peers.

 “Mediocre” has a negative connotation in ordinary English.
 Not only does it mean somewhere in the ballpark of average or ordinary, but (in contrast with the less loaded word “average”) “mediocre” also implies that the thing in question is somewhat bad.
 And yet, the mediocre is not horrible, and being mediocre is compatible with having some redeeming features – with being in some respects good.
 Mediocre coffee is good enough for me, most of the time.
 Mediocre students mostly pass their classes and get their degrees.
 Aiming for moral mediocrity is like aiming to be a moral B-minus student or a donut shop moral drip blend.